-Riley’s at Los Rios Rancho, one the longest running local orchards.
+Riley’s at Los Rios Rancho, one of the longest-running local orchards.
 Throughout the season, they host frontier events and fall school tours.

-They also have a gift shop that sells jams and jellies, as well as a bakery and BBQ that offers deli sandwiches, bakery items including pies, hand -held pies, turnovers, and cookies.
-All of which are a good reasons to stop.
+They also have a gift shop that sells jams and jellies and a bakery and BBQ that offers deli sandwiches and bakery items, including pies, handheld pies, turnovers, and cookies.
+All of which are good reasons to stop.

-Calling ahead for reservations at the lodging establishments is recommended.
+Calling ahead for reservations at the lodging establishments are recommended.
 Give yourself enough time for the drive, so you have time for apple picking.

 Directions: From Los Angeles, take I-10 / San Bernardino Freeway east to San Bernardino (approximate 50-60 miles).
 Turn right towards Cherry Valley (0.2 miles), then turn left (east) onto Cherry Valley Blvd.
 (3.4 miles).
 Turn left (north) onto Beaumont Ave.
 (0.8 miles).
 Road name changes to Oak Glen Road.
 You’ll reach Oak Glen in about five miles.